Gated Memory Policy: In-Context Memorization and Adaptation: Experiments

-\mypara{Markovian Tasks:} We evaluate the proposed method on tasks that do not require history information, verifying that memory mechanisms do not harm performance on standard manipulation tasks. \begin{itemize}[leftmargin=12pt] \item T7-9: \textbf{RoboMimic (Sim).} We evaluate three tasks from RoboMimic~\cite{robomimic2021}: \texttt{Square}, \texttt{Transport}, and \texttt{Tool Hang}.
-Policies are trained for 400 epochs, with checkpoints saved every 20 epochs.
-Each checkpoint is evaluated on 100 episodes, and the best-performing checkpoint is used to report the final success rate. \end{itemize}
+\underline{Markovian Tasks:} We evaluate the proposed method on RoboMimic~\cite{robomimic2021}, which does not require history information, verifying that memory mechanisms do not harm performance on standard manipulation tasks.
+Results are shown in Fig.~\ref{fig:exp7_robomimic}.

-\mypara{Other In-trial Memory Benchmarks:} We evaluate our method on other existing memory-intensive benchmarks to compare with VLA baselines~\cite{cherepanov2025mikasa,shi2025memoryvla}, shown in Fig.~\ref{fig:exp10_mikasa}. \begin{itemize}[leftmargin=12pt] \item T10-14: \textbf{MIKASA-Robo~\cite{cherepanov2025mikasa} (Sim).} We evaluate 5 tasks: \texttt{ShellGameTouch}, \texttt{InterceptMedium}, \texttt{RememberColor3}, \texttt{RememberColor5}, and \texttt{RememberColor9}.
-To match the training protocol in prior work, we use 250 training episodes per task generated by an oracle state-based PPO policy with image resolution 128$\times$128.
-Policies are trained for 500 epochs, with checkpoints saved every 20 epochs.
-Each checkpoint is evaluated on 100 episodes, and the best-performing checkpoint is used to report the final success rate.
-Please refer to Supplementary Material \ref{supp:mikasa_details} for more details. \end{itemize}